unoptimalsuperstructure/VisuAL-1/README.md

 - OpenCV-Python
 - PyOpenGL
 - PyQt6 (NOT PySide6)
+- pyqtgraph
 - qimage2ndarray
 - SciPy
 - SymPy

 Assuming you have pip installed, the pip command to install all of the above libraries is:

-<code>pip install networkx numpy opencv-python pyopengl pyqt6 qimage2ndarray scipy sympy</code>
+<code>pip install networkx numpy opencv-python pyopengl pyqt6 pyqtgraph qimage2ndarray scipy sympy</code>

 # 2D Image Processing